hth313/OS4/doc/extensionHandlers.rst

                  gonc    doCat16       ; yes
                  c=c+1   x
                  ?a#c                  ; cat 17?
-                 rtnc                  ; not one of mine
+                 rtnc                  ; no, not one of mine
    doCat17:      ...

    doCat16:      ...

 This takes the catalog number from ``N.X`` which is where the ``CAT'`` function places it.
-If the passed number is not one of mine, we return to the caller which is the dispatch loop.
+If the passed number is not one of mine, return to the caller which is the dispatch loop.
 It will continue scanning for other catalog handlers.
 As the scan state is kept in ``M``, we must not touch it.